 [Pssst: Click on the triangle above to hear “Western Limited Boogie” by Pee Wee King & The Golden West Cowboys.]

-I am reading a fascinating history of the storied Starday label – The Starday Story: The House That Country Built – by Nathan Gibson in collaboration with one of Starday’s founders, Don Pierce.
+I am reading a fascinating history of the storied Starday label – The Starday Story: The House That Country Built – by Nathan Gibson in collaboration with Starday’s long-time president, Don Pierce.
 The book includes a selected discography of Starday recordings, although this Gusto cassette of more recent vintage, not surprisingly, is outside the scope.

 To find a live western swing recording, especially of this high fidelity, on a 1960s Starday compilation is a bit unusual.
 I would love to know if other instrumentals by The Golden West Cowboys are in the Starday vaults somewhere or have enjoyed release on other vinyl/tape offerings.
 Intense speculation remains as to the date and location of this hot instrumental performance captured live.